Redshark61/L--le-au-Python/README.md

 - **checkChances** : this function just return a bool wich tell if the function needs to stop (because there are no monkeys anymore or the player failed)
 - **configFizzBuzz** : this file just store the important data for the fizzbuzz
+- **deletePlayer** : this file delete the player wich failed.
+It returns *True* if there is a reason for the program to stop (no more monkeys or the player failed).
+Otherwise it just returns *False*.
+- **jsonFetch** : just get all the data from the json and returns it.
+- **setTurn** : set the turn in order to know who is currently playing.

 ## The map and graphical element